-Shopify SEO Checklist: 23 Fixes That Move Organic Traffic in 30 Days
+Shopify SEO & AI Search Checklist: 30 Fixes for Organic + AI Traffic in 2026

-A practical Shopify SEO checklist covering technical fixes, on-page optimization, structured data, and Core Web Vitals — focused on changes that actually move organic traffic.
+A practical Shopify SEO checklist: technical fixes, on-page optimization, structured data, Core Web Vitals, and AI search tactics for 2026.

-This is a practical checklist of 23 fixes, organized by priority.
+This is a practical checklist of 30 fixes, organized by priority.
 Work through them in order.
-Each one is shippable in under an hour, and the cumulative effect on most stores is a 20-40% organic traffic lift inside 90 days.
+Each one is shippable in under an hour, and the cumulative effect on most stores is a 20-40% organic traffic lift inside 90 days, plus compounding AI referral traffic on top.

 Technical foundations (do these first)